GAIR-NLP/O1-Journey/README.md

 ## Introduction

 This paper introduces a pioneering approach to artificial intelligence research, embodied in our O1 Replication Journey.
-In response to the announcement of OpenAI’s groundbreaking O1 model, we embark on a **transparent**, **real-time exploration** to eplicate its capabilities while reimagining the process of conducting and communicating AI research.
+In response to the announcement of OpenAI’s groundbreaking O1 model, we embark on a **transparent**, **real-time exploration** to replicate its capabilities while reimagining the process of conducting and communicating AI research.

 ## About Progress Report